Erwin Rommel

-After the Nazis gained power in Germany, Rommel gradually accepted the new regime.
-Historians have given different accounts of the specific period and his motivations.
-He was a supporter of Adolf Hitler, at least until near the end of the war, if not necessarily sympathetic to the party and the paramilitary forces associated with it.
-In 1944, Rommel was implicated in the 20 July plot to assassinate Hitler.
-Because of Rommel's status as a national hero, Hitler wanted to eliminate him quietly instead of having him immediately executed, as many other plotters were.
-Rommel was given a choice between suicide, in return for assurances that his reputation would remain intact and that his family would not be persecuted following his death, or facing a trial that would result in his disgrace and execution; he chose the former and took a cyanide pill.
-Rommel was given a state funeral, and it was announced that he had succumbed to his injuries from the strafing of his staff car in Normandy.
+After the Nazis gained power, Rommel pledged allegiance to the new regime.
+However, historians have given different accounts of the specific period and his motivations.
+At least until near the war's end, he was a loyal supporter of Adolf Hitler, but not of the Nazi party and the SS.
+In 1944, Rommel was implicated in the 20 July plot (or Operation Valkyrie) to assassinate Hitler.
+Subsequently, Rommel was given a choice between suicide or facing a trial that would result in his disgrace and execution.
+He ultimately chose the former and took a cyanide pill.
+Rommel was given a state funeral, and it was announced he had succumbed to injuries from the strafing of his car in Normandy.

-Rommel became a larger-than-life figure in both Allied and Nazi propaganda, and in postwar popular culture.
-Numerous authors portray him as an apolitical, brilliant commander and a victim of Nazi Germany, although other authors have contested this assessment and called it the "Rommel myth".
-Rommel's reputation for conducting a clean war was used in the interest of the West German rearmament and reconciliation between the former enemies – the United Kingdom and the United States on one side and the new Federal Republic of Germany on the other.
-Several of Rommel's former subordinates, notably his chief of staff Hans Speidel, played key roles in German rearmament and integration into NATO in the postwar era.
-The German Army's largest military base, the Field Marshal Rommel Barracks, Augustdorf, and a third ship of the Lütjens-class destroyer of the German Navy are both named in his honour.
-His son Manfred Rommel was the longtime mayor of Stuttgart, Germany and namesake of Stuttgart Airport.
+Rommel became a larger-than-life figure in Allied and Nazi propaganda, and in postwar popular culture.
+Numerous authors portray him as an apolitical, brilliant commander and a victim of Nazi Germany, although others have contested this assessment and called it the "Rommel myth".
+Rommel's reputation for conducting a clean war was used in the interest of the West German rearmament and reconciliation between the former enemies – the UK and the US on one side and the new Federal Republic of Germany on the other.
+Several of Rommel's former subordinates, notably his chief of staff Hans Speidel, played key roles in West German rearmament and integration into NATO in the postwar era.
+The German Army's largest military base, the Field Marshal Rommel Barracks, Augustdorf, and the third ship of the Lütjens-class destroyer of the German Navy are both named in his honour.
+His son Manfred Rommel was the longtime mayor of Stuttgart, Germany, and namesake of Stuttgart Airport.